Tennis Mental Training (With Jelena Dokic)Jul 26, 2022

 What an amazing read.

-We had the privilege of interviewing Jelena recently for our blog series
+We had the privilege of interviewing Jelena recently for our Tennis Podcast series

 The insight Jelena gave us into her tennis journey was both inspiring and unsettling.